TysonTien0111/Heavy-Metal-Water-Filtration-Device/README.md

 # Heavy Metal Water Filtration Device System (Project Aquatus)

-A portfolio entry documenting "Aquatus," an embedded systems project that combined hardware design and C++ software to create a functional, autonomous water filtration prototype.
+A portfolio entry documenting "Aquatus," an embedded systems project that combined hardware design and C++ software to create a functional, autonomous heavy metal water filtration prototype.
 The system was designed as a low-cost, wildlife-safe solution to heavy metal contamination in urban ponds.

 **This repository serves as a showcase of the project's final design, validated performance data, and my specific contributions to the control software.**